 The diagnosis of LGV is made most commonly on the basis of consistent clinical findings.
 No reliable diagnostic tests are widely available that can consistently assist clinicians to make a diagnosis of LGV.

 Although direct testing for Chlamydia trachomatis can be performed using nucleic acid amplification tests (NATs), cell culture, or immunofluorescence tests, these tests have limited applicability for LGV due to lack of sensitivity or specificity for these specific serovars.
 In addition, commercially available NATs for chlamydia are not FDA-approved for use on rectal specimens.
 Urine, urethral, and cervical specimens that test positive for Chlamydia trachomatis using FDA-approved tests do not provide the genotyping needed for LGV serovar determination.
 Such specimens, as well as those from rectal swabs and purulent material aspirated from buboes, may yield a useful diagnostic specimen upon which genotyping of LGV-specific serovars can be performed; however, genotyping can only be performed in select laboratories.
-Clinicians interested in such testing should contact their local health departments for instructions on proper specimen collection (see Appendix A for contact information for local health departments and Appendix B for testing and shipping instructions).
+Clinicians interested in such testing should contact their local health departments for instructions on proper specimen collection (see County Health Departments in New York State for instructions on proper specimen collection (see Appendix A for testing and shipping instructions).
 Treatment, however, should not await LGV serovar determination.

 Serologic testing for chlamydia, including complement fixation (CF) and microimmunofluorescence (MIF), has never been adequately standardized, and results from laboratory to laboratory may vary.
 Serologic tests do not differentiate between LGV and non-LGV serovars.
 When serologic testing is performed, higher serum antibody levels may be seen in the presence of LGV compared with non-LGV chlamydia infections due to the invasive nature of LGV.
 CF titers >1:64 and MIF titers >1:256 are strongly suggestive of LGV, particularly when accompanied by consistent clinical findings.
 Studies have not demonstrated altered LGV testing parameters in the presence of HIV; however, it is likely that serologic tests would be less specific.